GraphResearcher/HyGCL-DC/README.md

 drugs on Twitter, but he/she does not mention the specific type of drugs, then we consider the user a member of others drug community.
 For instance, if a user complains that he/she is suffering from drug overdoses but does not mention the type of drugs that he/she is addicted to, then we regard the user as a member of others community.
-Mention that, partial of drugs and the corresponding communities are listed in TABLE I. Based on the above strategy, we can obtain the ground truth for the drug trafficking community detection task.
+Mention that, partial of drugs and the corresponding communities are listed in Table I. Based on the above strategy, we can obtain the ground truth for the drug trafficking community detection task.

 ### Content Feature